How it works

 • Large repos can take time to index the first time; exclusions help keep it fast.

-• An agent can still make incorrect decisions — context master reduces blind spots, it doesn’t replace review.
+• An agent can still make incorrect decisions — Context Master reduces blind spots, it doesn’t replace review.

 Keep exploring